 - Avoiding alcohol and NSAIDS

-Acupuncture addresses the underlying imbalances of your body’s entire system – body, mind, and spirit – guiding the healing for Leaky Gut Syndrome and life in general.
+Acupuncture addresses the underlying imbalances of your body's entire system – body, mind, and spirit – guiding the healing for leaky gut and life in general.
 Not only can acupuncture optimize and speed recovery, but the sessions can also provide a healing space for you to slow down and take time for your own well-being.

 - Probiotics – to repopulate your gut with healthy bacteria.
 Choose high quality and high potency (in the billions)

 - EFAs – such as fish oils for omega 3 fatty acids will reduce cell inflammation throughout the body

 - Digestive enzymes – to assist in digestion while your gut heals.
 Use only for a short time or intermittently.

 - L- Glutamine – an amino acid that can help protect and restore the barrier function of the intestinal wall

 Do you have experience with leaky gut syndrome?
 Tell me about it in the comments below.

 I know I have leaky gut and have trying to deal with it for awhile now, slowly but surely healing from RA.
 Stupid question though, it says to avoid fermented foods.
 I thought (from GAPS, etc.) that fermented foods such as cabbage, kimchi, etc. were good for healing the gut?
 Thank you, great article!